belgium-provider/FlySharp/README.md

 FlySharp is a base C# SDK aiming to facilitate FlySIP api integration into Belgium-Provider VOIP solutions using FlySIP as voip service.

 >[!Important]
 >This project was developped as a base lib to other tools and is based on my personnal needs.
+Feel free to use it as a base for your own work.

 ## Project Struct